cloudmesh-community/hid-sp18-709/project-markdown/project-background.md

 Currently, Dockers must be individually downloaded, installed and configured on each physical computer that is integreated into a *swarm*.
 We present a plug-in that allows the instalation of docker swarm conveniently with a cloudmesh plug-in.

----

-> -email for Andres Castro: acastrob@iu.edu

-> -email for Uma Kugan: umakugan@iu.edu

-> -email for Gregor von Laszweski: umakugan@iu.edu

----

-Keywords:

-Raspberry Pi, Cloudmesh, CMD5, Big Data, Big Data, i523, HID709, HID710

----

-## Introduction

 The four main internal components of docker are Docker Client and Server, Docker Images, Docker Registries, and Docker Containers.